 Download a membership form and become a friend of Spurn Bird Observatory.

 Staying at Spurn

 Spurn Bird Observatory owns and manages a small Caravan Club CL site at the rear of Kew Villa.
 This sheltered and secluded site is a haven for migrant birds.
-There are mains hook up points for each pitch together with a new toilet block and shower room which has recently been installed.
-The charges are £12 per night which is inclusive of all services and as such offers great value for money in this private bird rich hot spot.
+There are mains hook up points for each pitch together with a toilet block and shower room.
+The charges are £13 per night April 1st-Sept 30th and £14 per night October 1st-March 31st which is inclusive of all services and as such offers great value for money in this private bird rich hot spot.
 Who knows you might even find the Big One when you stay!!!